 - If there is any deviation and the instructions are not followed exactly as written then your exam will be stopped and your professor will be notified immediately and the exam will be returned to them.

-- Lastly, if this happens you will have to meet with the Disability Services Manager to have any further exams proctored by our office.
+- Lastly, if this happens you will have to meet with the Accessibility Resource Center Manager to have any further exams proctored by our office.

 - Have any questions.